Piki-cell/1x3-NoC-Router-Verilog/README.md

-# 1x3-NoC-Router-Verilog
-Verilog implementation of a 1x3 Network-on-Chip (NoC) Router using Finite State Machine (FSM).
-# 1x3 Router Module for Network-on-Chip (NoC)
+# 1×3 Router Module for Network-on-Chip (NoC)

-## Overview
+## 📖 Overview

-This project presents the design and implementation of a **1×3 Router Module** for a **Network-on-Chip (NoC)** using **Verilog HDL**.
+This project implements a **1×3 Router Module** for a **Network-on-Chip (NoC)** using **Verilog HDL**.

-The router forwards incoming packets from a single input port to one of three output ports based on a 2-bit selection signal using a Finite State Machine (FSM).
+The router forwards incoming packets from a single input channel to one of three output ports based on the destination select signal using a Finite State Machine (FSM).

 ---

-## Features
+## 🚀 Features

-- Verilog HDL implementation
+- Verilog HDL Design
-- Finite State Machine (FSM) based architecture
+- FSM-based Packet Routing
-- 1 Input → 3 Output Router
+- 1 Input → 3 Output Architecture
-- Low latency packet routing
+- Low Latency Routing
-- Functional simulation
+- Functional Simulation
-- RTL design verification
+- RTL Verification

 ---

-## Software Used
+## 🛠 Software Used

 - Verilog HDL
 - Xilinx Vivado